creachadair/recipes/breads/banana-bread.md

 ## Preparation

 - Sift flour, baking soda, baking powder, salt, and cinnamon and set aside.

-  Mix in walnuts (after sifting) if including them in the recipe.
+    After sifting, mix in walnuts and coconut with dry ingredients if including them in the recipe.

 - Combine cinnamon and sugar for topping and set aside.